ajdhefley/suite-slimmer-angular/README.md

 ---

-Test window functions, without any additional setup or configuration.
 Mocks are injected directly into your tests, with Window, Document, and Location included by default.

 ```
 new AngularTestSuite(TestedComponent, 'component')
     .addTest('should call alert', (component, mocks) => {
-        const windowMock = mocks.get(Window)
+        const windowMock = mocks.get(Window);
         component.clickSomeBtn();
         expect(windowMock.alert).toHaveBeenCalledWith('You clicked the button!');
     })